lorisleiva/laravel-actions-docs/2.x/one-class-one-task.md

 }
 ```

-<small>Note that Laravel Actions uses a trait instead inheritance to be as unintrusive as possible.
-If you prefer inheritance, you can use the equivalent `extends \Lorisleiva\Actions\Action` instead.
+<small>Note that Laravel Actions uses a trait instead of inheritance to be as unintrusive as possible.
+If you prefer inheritance, you can use the equivalent `extends \Lorisleiva\Actions\Action`.
 If you don't prefer inheritance, you might be interested in "[More granular traits](./granular-traits)".</small>

 ## Running as an object

 Because you have complete control over your action classes, you don't really need Laravel Actions to run it as an object.

 However, Laravel Actions provides two helper static methods for you: `make` and `run`.
-These make it easier for you to instantiate and execute your action respectively.
+These make it easier for you to **instantiate** and **execute** your action respectively.

 ```php
 // Equivalent to "app(MyFirstAction::class)".